 Joshua Tree National Park

 If you’re around my age, you probably first learned about Joshua Tree from the U2 album of the same name.
 Or, if you’re wanting a deeper dive, from the song “Twentynine Palms” by Robert Plant.
-But, with autumn, comes the park’s warm days.
+But, with autumn and early winter, come the park’s warm days.
 This, in addition to cool, starry nights, it makes a perfect road trip destination (with the radio pegged, of course).
 With two distinct desert (Colorado and Mojave) ecosystems, Joshua Tree’s miles of trails beckon hikers to spend the daylight hours pounding out some serious miles.
 More into the views?
 Photographers will be tempted to spend their days waiting for the perfect rays of soft autumn sunlight to fall gently on the park’s namesake trees.
 And, bam, the picture of a lifetime from one of the best national parks in California.

 Point Reyes National Seashore

 The pristine natural beauty on display at Point Reyes will make you wonder if you’re really only 40 miles from San Francisco.
 Miles of blazed paths like the Tomales Point Trail provide long and leisurely opportunities to watch waves crash violently on the shore—particularly if an early winter storm is brewing offshore.
 Wildlife viewing takes center stage as fall edges towards winter.
 Threatened birds like snowy plovers and Northern spotted owls get the headlines year round, joined by dozens of migratory species throughout October and November.
 Often spotted in the brush, charismatic predators like bobcats and coyotes roam.
 While spectacular Pacific grey whales make free in the park’s harbors (your polarized sunglasses will help you spot them).
 Point Reyes is a peaceful escape from your daily grind.

 Death Valley National Park